Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Nondeterministic Reducibilities

 \section{Nondeterministic Reducibilities}

-A typical way of comparing the computational complexity of two formal languages is various forms of {\em resource-bounded reducibility} between them.
+A typical tool in comparing the computational complexity of two formal languages is the form of {\em resource-bounded reducibility}.
 Such reducibility is also regarded as a {\em relativization} of its underlying language family.
-Hereafter, we intend to introduce an appropriate notion of {\em nondeterministic many-one reducibility} to a theory of context-free languages using a specific computation model of one-way nondeterministic pushdown automata (or npda's).
-This new reducibility catapults a basic architecture of a hierarchy built over the family $\cfl$ of context-free languages in Section \ref{sec:CFL-hierarchy}.
+Hereafter, we intend to introduce an appropriate notion of {\em nondeterministic many-one reducibility} to a theory of context-free languages using a specific computation model of one-way nondeterministic pushdown automata (or npda's) described in Section \ref{sec:npda-and-TM}.
+This new reducibility catapults a basic architecture of a hierarchy built in Section \ref{sec:CFL-hierarchy} over the family $\cfl$ of context-free languages.